Best Poodle BrushesMay 21, 2021 2021-06-03 10:59

 Pin brushes, like the one side of the Hartz brush, are made up of “fine wire bristles that effortlessly work their way through a Poodle coat without causing the dog discomfort.”
 Similarly, finishing combs are great for the final fluffing up of the coat and for cleaning sensitive areas like the face and paws.

-The only type of popular dog brush we haven’t mentioned is the shedding brush, and you’ll find out why in a minute.
+The only type of popular dog brush we have not mentioned is the shedding brush, and you will find out why in a minute.

 Can I Use a Furminator on My Poodle?

 Poodles are known as hypoallergenic dogs as they do not shed like most breeds.
 Another thing about Poodles that sets them apart from other dog breeds is that they only have one coat, rather than two.
 This means that there is no undercoat to be removed, which is what shedding brushes like the Furminator are designed to do.
 Using a brush of this kind on your Poodle could result in you pulling her hair out by the roots, causing her discomfort, hair loss, and potential skin disorders.

 Should I Brush My Poodle Every Day?

 To keep your Poodle’s coat tangle-free, you need to brush them several times a week at least.
 My sister used to brush Daisy daily but, once she started using the Hertzko slicker brush, found she could drop it down to every other day.

 Daily grooming is essential if your Poodle spends a lot of time exploring outside but, if she’s more of an indoor pooch a couple of times a week should suffice, depending on her coat.

 A good bath once a month gives you the chance to help your dog reset.
 Bathing stimulates the skin and improves the quality of the coat.

 Using a detangling shampoo and conditioner can make it easier to brush or comb the coat afterward to ensure your dog is free from the irritation of matted hair.